Scholarships are a great way to help you pay for the cost of your education.

 The University maintains this list of scholarships search engines as a courtesy and does not have any involvement or responsibility in the application or awarding process.

-Incoming freshman are automatically considered for $1,000 to $7,000 annual scholarships - as much as $28,000 for four years of enrollment as full-time students, provided funding is available.
+Incoming first-time undergraduates are automatically considered for up to the full amount of in-state tuition—valued at more than $28,000 over four years of enrollment as full-time students, provided funding is available.
 These merit-based scholarships are determined by your high school GPA and SAT/ACT scores at the time of admission.

-Incoming transfer students will be automatically considered for merit scholarships based on your cumulative transfer GPA from all previously attended schools.
-Full-time students with a GPA of 2.5 or greater may receive up to $2,500 per academic year.
+Incoming transfer students (those with 30 or more credits) will be automatically considered for merit scholarships based on your GPA and the number of credits earned at all previously attended schools.
+Full-time students with a cumulative GPA of 3.0 or greater may receive up to $3,000 per academic year.

-Half-time students with a GPA of 2.5 or greater may receive $500 per academic year when enrolled in at least 6 credits.
+Half-time students with a GPA of 3.0 or greater may receive up to $1500 per academic year when enrolled in at least 6 credits.

 To qualify for a UB merit scholarship, click here.

 The Wilson Presidential Scholarship is available to new transfer students entering UB who are seeking their first bachelor’s degree with at least 60 credits.
 Students must have a cumulative transfer GPA of 3.5 or higher when entering.
 The Wilson Presidential Scholarship covers 100% of in-state tuition.
-The scholarship is automatically renewable for four semesters of enrollment (excluding summer) if a GPA of 3.25 is maintained at UB.
+The scholarship is automatically renewable for four semesters of full-time enrollment (eight semesters of part-time enrollment), (excluding summer), if a GPA of 3.25 is maintained at UB.

-Students may not receive other institutional scholarships while receiving the Wilson Presidential Scholarship.
+Students may not receive other UB institutional scholarships while receiving the Wilson Presidential Scholarship.

-New graduate students may qualify for various UB Foundation scholarships based upon admission credentials and the unique criteria of individual scholarships.
+New graduate students may also qualify for various UB Foundation scholarships based upon admission credentials and the unique criteria of individual scholarships.
 Awards are made based upon admission credentials and the order in which completed admissions applications are received.
-Priority consideration is given to those who are admitted by June 1st.
-There is no separate scholarship application process as all admitted students are automatically considered for all scholarships.
-Students receiving a scholarship will be notified over the summer via email.

 Law scholarships are awarded to new and continuing students on the basis of merit, need, or a combination of the two.
 Interested law school applicants should apply for scholarships regardless of their financial circumstances because some awards are based on factors other than need.
 Applying for a scholarship has no effect on the admissions decision.